grahamboree/tilde/README.md

 The `help` command shows all the registered commands along with the first line of their doc strings. `help <command>` shows the full command doc string for a specific command.

-## Commands With Arguments
+## Arguments
-Commands can also consume any number of parameters.
-Parameters are split by whitespace and passed as an array of strings to the command function.
-The command then processes each argument as it sees fit.
+Commands can optionally consume any number of positional arguments.
+Arguments are split by whitespace and passed as an array of strings to the command function.
+The command then processes each argument string as it sees fit.

 # 📲 Remote Console
 Tilde also provides an embedded web server and web-based console for executing commands remotely.
 The default port is `55055`, but it can be specified in the `TildeWebConsoleServer` component.
 This enables you to remotely execute commands on mobile devices or consoles where bringing up a keyboard and typing a command is difficult.